IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-navigation.md

 ## Data Chart Navigation through Code

-The $PlatformShort$ data chart component provides several navigation properties that are updated each time a zoom or pan operation happens in the data chart.
+The $Platform$ data chart component provides several navigation properties that are updated each time a zoom or pan operation happens in the data chart.
 You can also set each of these properties to zoom or pan the data chart programmatically.
 The following is a list of these properties:

 - `WindowPositionHorizontal`: A numeric value describing the X portion of the content view rectangle displayed by the data chart.
 - `WindowPositionVertical`: A numeric value describing the Y portion of the content view rectangle displayed by the data chart.